Context

 Behaviours: This skepticism leads some investors to disregard ESG labels and instead focus on their research or traditional investment metrics.

-Behaviours: Some investors are skeptical of ESG-labeled products and avoid them altogether, while others invest cautiously and seek additional information to verify a company's ethical practices.
+Behaviours: Some investors are skeptical of ESG-labeled products and avoid them altogether, while others are cautious and seek additional information and support to verify a company's ethical practices.

 Persona + Scenario